UVa-NLP/FLAT/README.md

 # FLAT

 Code for the paper "Adversarial Training for Improving Model Robustness?
-Look at Both Predictionand Interpretation"
+Look at Both Prediction and Interpretation"

 ## Code is coming soon...